Producers: Sajid Nadiadwala, Vishal Bhardwaj, Viacom 18 Motion Pictures

 Bhardwaj gets to paint a larger than life canvas but sadly, the colors of emotions don't leave a lasting impression.

-On the plus side, the film-maker adds an interesting shade to his three characters.
+Vishal Bharadwaj adds an interesting shade to his three characters and makes Rangoon an intriguing watch.
 In the film, Saif's Russi treats Kangana's Julia like a ‘kiddo' and is a sub-ordinate for whom he would like to think and take decisions.
 Shahid's Nawab on the other hand treats her like an equal and also considers her someone who is not just powerful but fiercely capable!
 But, it is always Russi who kisses Julia, with Nawab, Julia always share lip-locks with equal fervor and passion.

 There is a scene in Rangoon where the leading lady dons her stunt scene costume, wears a mask and zooms off on a bike to rescue our hero who is in the clutches of the enemies.
 How many times do you get to see such interesting gender dynamics in Bollywood?
 Very few may be your answer and that's where the film pulls up the reigns.